radicallyopensecurity/Nonprofit-Ventures/course-materials/nonprofit-business/social-entrepreneurship.md

   * In today's political climate, subsidies and donations are drying up
   * The ability to financially stand upon one's own feel is achieving sustainability

-* Kinds of social entrepreneurship
-  * B corporations
-  * Microfinance
-  * Hybrid foundation-businesses
-  * FFIs (to be introduced in this book)